Databases and Tools

 Solid Waste Landfill Regulations (MSWLR) which now

-serve as the basis for state regulatory and permitting requirements.
+serves as the basis for state regulatory and permitting requirements.

 Because today's landfills need to operate with unquestioned safety